kjvalencik/tintin-rots/README.md

 	the Warpath*.
 * `fiddstomile`: From *Road to Dale at the Entrance to the Fiddlers' Inn* to *Old Forest Road Before a Large Milestone* on the Road to Dale.
+* `fiddstonettles`: From *Road to Dale at the Entrance to the Fiddlers' Inn* to *Shadowy Nettle* above the shaggy bear cave.
 * `globstobone`: From *Spiked Barricade* outside of Glob's Barricade to *A Bone Sculpture* in southeast Mirkwood.
 * `lttofidds`: From *On the Bridge before the Guard Post* outside Vinyanost to